sarabannour/variable_speed_drive/README.md

 Electrical Engineering Student
 National Engineering School of Monastir (ENIM)

+Interested in **Embedded Systems, Robotics, Automation, and Computer Vision.**

 ---

-# License
+# 📄 License

-This project is intended for educational and research purposes.
+This project is developed for **educational and research purposes**.